Development impact tax

-A development impact tax taxes new construction.
+A development impact tax is a fee imposed on new construction.
 Such taxes are commonly used to pay for the infrastructure needed to support the public strain of new development.
 New commercial development can require additional infrastructure or other public services that require tax money; however, impact taxes usually apply to residential development.

 Whenever many houses are built and many people move into an area tax money is spent.
 In order to support the increased population new schools need to be built as well as libraries, hospitals, water treatment, etc.

 Politics

 Many areas of the United States are involved in heated debate over development.
 People who support development often cite the benefits of increased economic activity, and the housing needs of an increasing population.
 Opposers of development point at crowded roads and schools, environmental impact, and depleting farmland.
 Development is also criticized for more difficult storm water management due to a higher percentage of the ground being paved.